 “To be recognized as a James Beard Award Semifinalist is such an honor, and I am so proud to help raise the profile of the Mountain region,” said Niernberg.
-“My goal has always been for diners to take away the story of Grand Junction and Western Colorado in a single dish.
-I am proud to represent my state—most especially the Western Slope— and my hometown of Grand Junction.
+“My goal has always been for diners to take away the story of the Grand Junction area in a single dish.
+I am proud to represent my state and my hometown of Grand Junction.
 I am also representing the community of talented Colorado farmers and producers I work with every day.”

 In an effort to be closer to Colorado’s “bread-basket”, Niernberg, a fourth-generation Denverite, whose ancestors immigrated west during the mining boom of the late 19th Century, moved from Denver to Grand Junction.
 A place of unlimited natural resources, Grand Junction is situated along the banks of the Colorado River and framed by soaring red rock monoliths of Colorado National Monument.
 For centuries Grand Junction was, as it still is today, known as a crossroads – where the mountains meet the desert.

 With a vision and dogged determination, in 2011 Niernberg alongside his wife and business partner Jodi, opened Bin 707 Foodbar, Grand Junction’s first elevated dining experience.
 Almost immediately, Bin 707 became a place where local cowboys and oilmen, alongside visiting wine tourists and mountain bikers, could gather to experience the best of New West cuisine.